apewalkers/PS5-NOR_Fw_Snoop/README.md

 # 📂 Folder Structure
 /EMC/ – Contains the extracted SLB container files.

-/firmware/ – Your directory with the .BIN files to be processed.
+ ROOT directory with the .BIN files to be processed.

 # ⚠️ Troubleshooting
 Python Not Installed: If Python is not found, the script will prompt you to install Python 3.x.